InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/Section Information.md

 ### Reusable Sub-Sections

 New privacy framework signals may start as reusable sub-sections in the GPP.
 Over time as they become more widely adopted, they may become sections with their own ID and referenced in the Header.
-Reusable sections may be added to any section using the delimiter “.” (dot) to separate the sub-sections from each other.
-Details on a reusable section, including whether it is available, required, or optional, for a specific section are included in each specific section’s documentation.
+Reusable sub-sections may be added to any section using the delimiter “.” (dot) to separate the sub-sections from each other.
+Details on a reusable sub-section, including whether it is available, required, or optional, for a specific section are included in each specific section’s documentation.

 In order to be included as a supported reusable sub-section, the signal must meet the following criteria: